Mother-in-Law Island: Bernay Johnson and Current Owners

 Originally named Prudden Island, Commander Bernay Johnson was the owner of the island before 1981.
 Johnson was a friend of Richard Nixon, and, as a favor to his friend, Nixon got an Act of Congress passed renaming the island Johnson Island on all U.S. nautical maps.
 Rocks nearby are also named for him – Bernay’s Reef and Commander Rocks – but no local citizen knows those rocks’ names, except for sailors who read the charts to avoid them.

 It was said that Johnson was also a friend of Liberace, a pianist who dressed in outlandish costumes.
 Liberace would visit and play on an old upright piano.
 Boaters would circle the island in the evening and listen to his classical music.

 Johnson tried to con an oil company into purchasing the island after he claimed that he had found oil there.
 Johnson also said that he invented the first one-man submarine.
 He was a skydiver.
 And supposedly, he said that he wanted to be cremated and his remains were to be laid to rest in the pothole on Commander Rocks.

 He finally stopped summering on Johnson or Mother-in Law Island when he was 75 years old and it was put up for sale shortly thereafter.

-In 1981, Johnson sold the island to the Myers family, who have resided there each summer ever since.
+In 1981, Johnson sold the island to a family who have resided there each summer ever since.
 Although they did not strike oil, they did find a productive clam bed.

-After the sale, Johnson’s nephew contacted the Myers family.
-He told them that he was in sole possession of a map that showed where treasure could be found in nearby waters.
-He asked for a goodly sum to turn over the map, but the family balked at the sale.

 While locals know the island as Mother-in-Law and it’s Johnson Island on nautical maps, the island remains Prudden Island on the deed.